MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

     :class: only-dark border

 The project is used to give pull requests a status that distinguishes between the different review states, and to monitor who is doing the reviews.
-The review names will be automatically filled in once the user IDs have been added to the pull request description.

 Some states are achieved automatically, some require changing manually: